prebid/prebid-server/README.md

 Load the landing page in your browser at `http://localhost:8000/`.
 For the full API reference, see [the endpoint documentation](https://docs.prebid.org/prebid-server/endpoints/pbs-endpoint-overview.html)

+## Go Modules

+The packages within this repository are intended to be used as part of the Prebid Server compiled binary.
+If you choose to import Prebid Server packages in other projects, please understand we make no promises on the stability of exported types.

 ## Contributing

 Want to [add an adapter](https://docs.prebid.org/prebid-server/developers/add-new-bidder-go.html)?
 Found a bug?
 Great!

-Report bugs, request features, and suggest improvements [on Github](https://github.com/PubMatic-OpenWrap/prebid-server/issues).

 Or better yet, [open a pull request](https://github.com/PubMatic-OpenWrap/prebid-server/compare) with the changes you'd like to see.

-## IDE Setup for PBS-Go development
+## IDE Recommendations

-The quickest way to start developing PBS-Go in a reproducible environment isolated from your host OS is by using this [VScode Remote Container Setup](devcontainer.md)
+The quickest way to start developing Prebid Server in a reproducible environment isolated from your host OS is by using Visual Studio Code with [Remote Container Setup](devcontainer.md).